-CyberScout policy is to inform you any time we may be about to collect any personal information about you, regardless of whether it is online, in person or over the telephone.
-This means that any time you are asked to reveal personal information about yourself to CyberScout or to a CyberScout affiliate, we'll always do our best to inform you:
+CyberScout strives to give consumers/data subjects control of the data collection and data sharing processes.
+CyberScout’s policies are to inform consumer(s)/data subject(s) any time we may be about to collect any personal information, regardless of whether it is online, in person or over the telephone.
+This means that any time an individual is asked to reveal personal information to CyberScout or an affiliate, we'll do our best to inform you:

 - who, if anybody, we intend to share it with and why.

-At that time, we will give you the option to either:
+At that time, we give the consumer/data subject the option to either:

-- affirmatively consent to that collection of information and proceed with providing it to us for its intended purpose to redeem a service or product, or
+- affirmatively consent to that collection of information and proceed with providing it to us for its intended purpose to assist the individual or help them to redeem a service or product; or

-- stop what you are doing and discontinue providing us with that information at the risk that the relevant service or product may not be able to be provided to you.
+- stop and discontinue providing us with personal information at the risk that the relevant assistance, service or product may not be able to be provided to you.